Daniel Sturridge Biography

 Daniel Sturridge is an English footballer.
 Find out more about Daniel in our in-depth biography

-The England striker started his career at Manchester City but made just 32 appearances for the Citizens before a move to Chelsea FC in 2009.
+The striker started his career at Manchester City but made just 32 appearances for the Citizens before a move to Chelsea FC in 2009.

 Sturridge gained first-team experience on a loan spell at Bolton Wanderers in 2010-11 where he scored eight times in 12 games.